Yukrid/cptp/README.md

 ```
 See example code in `src` dirctory.

-For compile, use `-lcptp` option for linking library.
+For compile, use `-lcptp` or `-lcptp_a` option for linking shared or static library.